uswds/uswds-site/_posts/2017-08-14-fec-case-study.md

 **Standards team:** How did you find out about the U.S. Web Design Standards?

 **Jennifer Thibault:** We knew of the USWDS project early on since it was kicked off by a team inside 18F.
-But, we needed to get out a basic set of pages and content models on fec.gov [before][] the Standards team released their first version.
+But, we needed to get out a [basic set of pages and content models][612] on fec.gov the Standards team released their first version.

 In 2015, we started with a visual identity audit to show our team what the audience was seeing: “Here’s the 12 different ways you’re using your logo and